-This chapter describes how to configure IBM solidDB in-memory database to meet your environment, performance and operational needs.
-This description is a subset of the information contained in Chapter 3, "Configuring IBM solidDB," of IBM solidDB Administration Guide.
+This chapter describes how to configure solidDB In-memory Engine to meet your environment, performance and operational needs.
+This description is a subset of the information contained in Chapter 3, "Configuring solidDB," of solidDB Administration Guide.

-See Appendix C, Configuration Parameters for an overview for the full list of available parameters relevant to IBM solidDB main memory engine.
+See Appendix C, Configuration Parameters for an overview for the full list of available parameters relevant to solidDB In-memory Engine.